hilalctnnn/hilalctnnn/README.md

 🌍 I have a strong passion for Air Quality, Remote Sensing, and Machine Learning.

-🎓 I recently graduated with a degree in Environmental Engineering from Istanbul Technical University (ITU).
+🎓 I recently graduated with a degree in Environmental Engineering from Istanbul Technical University.

 📚 Currently, I’m pursuing my master’s in Environmental Science, Engineering, and Management at ITU.